[Fiction] Magic, Inc.

 And so more years passed and the world burned.

-As sole CEO now, Harriet would occasionally take surprise trips down to the dome, just to keep everyone on their toes.
+As sole owner now, Harriet would occasionally take surprise trips down to the dome, just to keep everyone on their toes.
 But her life was impossibly busy thanks to her companies, and she found herself longing more and more for the peace and personally tailored, electron-rich air of space whenever she had to descend.
 She hated the heavy air of Earth now, especially the claustrophobic, crowded domes.
 The cloying sickness of stagnation.

 On one of those trips, the woman appeared again.
 Walked right into Harriet’s office.
 Harriet checked her calendar in disbelief.

 The mystery woman didn’t wait before attacking her.
 “Did you kill him yet?
 I can’t see anything up in that metal ship, and we’re almost out of time.
 The world will stop burning as soon as you kill him, Harriet.
-Didn’t I tell you this?”
+I told you this, right?”

 Harriet was annoyed with herself for being caught by surprise by the woman again.
 She made a note to reduce the oxygen ration for her earth-side assistant.